msupply-foundation/msupply_docs/content/docs/manage/facilities.md

 </div>

 From this window, you can edit the store properties.
-Once you are happy with your changes:

 ![Edit facility](/docs/manage/images/edit_facility.png)

 - Click `OK` to save your changes and close the window
 - Click `OK & Next` to save your changes and start editing the next store

-OR: Click `Cancel` at any time to revert your changes and close the window
+- Click `Cancel` at any time to revert your changes and close the window

 ### Editing your store properties